 West Ada Career and Technical Education

-With 17 Career and Technical Education schools to choose from throughout Idaho, you're sure to find a new skill that will spark your passions.
-Meet Cristina Barroso, who explored a variety of new technical skills and discovered a love for welding that's shaping her future.
+With seventeen Career and Technical Education schools to choose from throughout Idaho, you're sure to find a new skill that will spark your passions.
+Meet Cristina Barroso, who discovered a love for welding that's shaping her future.

 See how a small cider company met its workforce needs through the use of the GI Bill and the VA Apprenticeship Program.